-If you are interested in participating in this work and in joining the IACD International Standards "Community of Practice", please contact the IACD Training and Professional Development Committee Chair John Stansfield jstansfield @unitec.ac.nz sharing practice and research about community development from around the world.
+If you are interested in participating in this work and in joining the IACD International Standards "Community of Practice", please contact the IACD Training and Professional Development Committee Chair John Stansfield jstansfield@unitec.ac.nz

 This report was prepared for IACD by Colin Ross, Anna Clarke, Charlie McConnell, Paul Lachapelle and John Stansfield.
 IACD wishes to acknowledge the considerable support received from the Community Learning and Development Standards Council Scotland.